myshmeh/game-genre-tour/shooterGames/kanban.md

 <!--
-    theme: one damage, then game over
+    theme: JUNK WITH DIGNITY
-    user story
+      player rides on a beat up old spaceship that's been used for a long time. if player takes a damage, player dies. user story:
     1. start a scene
     2. loop (beat a boss) :
        1. dodge enemy bullets